Jaan Tõnisson Institute: A Brief Overview

 Jaan Tõnisson Institute collaborates with many partners both from Estonia and abroad and does not recieve any funding from the government.
 It has published numerous books and videofilms.

-Jaan Tõnisson Institute has also been active in treating the issues of nonprofit sector and civic society and creating favorable environment of activity for the organisations.
+Jaan Tõnisson Institute has also been active in dealing with the issues of nonprofit sector and civic society for creating favorable environment of activity for the organisations.
+Fields of activity of the Institute have been also Human Rights, integrity, free market economy.

 The work of JTI is coordinated by its executive.